International Max Planck Research School for Computer Science

 (MPI-SWS), and the Computer Science Department at Saarland University.

 The MPI-INF and the MPI-SWS are among the more than 80 institutes run by the Max Planck Society.
 The MPIs are Germany's prime basic research facilities with world-class, basic research in the fields of medicine, biology, chemistry, physics, technology, and the humanities.
-Since 1948, MPI researchers have won 17 Nobel prizes, which testifies to the quality and innovation of MPI research programs.
+Since 1948, MPI researchers have been awarded 18 Nobel prizes, which testifies to the quality and innovation of MPI research programs.

 Educating and training junior scientists is of primary importance for the future of science, research, and innovation.
 The Max Planck Society, in cooperation with German Universities has launched the International Max Planck Research Schools (IMPRS) initiative.